ipfabric/docs/docs/overview/index.md

 show vlan brief
 ```

-In the beginning, IP Fabric fingerprints the device using the `show version` command (or equivalent) to identify a vendor and a system version.
+At the beginning, IP Fabric fingerprints the device using the `show version` command (or equivalent) to identify the vendor and system version.
 A `terminal length` command is optional but highly recommended, as it greatly improves the speed of the device interaction, reduces the load on the network and the device, and improves collection precision.

 #### Additional Device Access